Kit Hawkins

 Kit Hawkins is an English entrepreneur and investor, based in Los Angeles.

 Kit Hawkins is a prominent sports and entertainment investor through his investment company Present Ventures.
 He has invested in the new golf league TGL (golf league), co-founded by Tiger Woods and Rory McIlroy and in May 2025 it was announced that his group had successfully won the bid to buy the new TGL franchise, Motor City Golf Club, for the city of Detroit.
-His other investments include Unrivaled (basketball league), TOGETHXR, Good Good Golf and the Snow League.
+His other investments include Unrivaled (basketball league), TOGETHXR, Good Good and the Snow League.
 Kit Hawkins co-founded Block with NBA Hall-Of-Fame player Steve Nash.
 Outside of sports, Kit is an owner of the luxury jewelry brand David_Webb_(jeweler) and sits on its Board of Directors.